drewsamsen/sr-cards-app/memory-bank/activeContext.md

 The project is currently in active development with a focus on core functionality and user experience.
 The primary goal is to build a complete, functional flashcard application with spaced repetition capabilities.

 ## Recent Changes
+- Changed default theme to dark mode for better user experience
 - Added modal dialogs for card creation and editing
 - Implemented card management features
 - Added deck listing with review counts